-With the release of PrimeFaces 7.0 in March 2019, PrimeTek team introduced over 500 improvements featuring new components, new modern free themes, font icons, better performance various enhancements on accessibility and security.
+With the release of PrimeFaces 7.0 (JSF component library) in March 2019, the PrimeTek team introduced over 500 improvements featuring new components.
+Furthermore, they added new modern free themes, font icons, better performance various enhancements on accessibility and security.
 The new modern free themes were the first thing I noticed while browsing through the PrimeFaces component showcase page especially the Nova-Light theme.
-Besides the premium themes (e.g. Barcelona, Poseidon, Omega …) you'll now get nice-looking themes for free.
+Besides the premium themes (e.g. Barcelona, Poseidon, Omega …) you'll now get nice-looking themes for your JSF application free.

 A good place to start is the PrimeFaces showcase page where you get an overview of all available components with sample code snippets to show you how the component looks like and how to use it.
 You'll both get the required XHTML code alongside the backing bean for the component demo.